TOP

 allowed to carry your luggage onto the ship.
 Crew

-members will deliver it to your cabin.
-However, it
+members will take it and deliver it to your cabin.
+Keep your carry-on bag with you because

-your suitcases may not appear at your cabin
+your luggage may not appear at your cabin

-except that shorts and T-shirts are never allowed
+except that shorts, jeans and T-shirts are never allowed

-in the main dining room.
+in the formal dining room.
 Be prepared to dress

 for both cool and warm weather on any cruise

 day.
 Layers are best.
-If the destination warrants it, be prepared for rain too.
+Be prepared for rain too.
+And keep your hat handy.
 On the last night of

-your cruise you must leave your packed luggage
+your cruise you should leave your packed luggage

 outside your cabin door ready for the ship's

-crew to pick it up by midnight.
+crew to take it off ship in early morning.
 Colored tags

 will be given to you to tag your luggage.
 Colored tags allow